smarthomeNG/plugins/enigma2/README.md

 Forum thread to the plugin: https://knx-user-forum.de/forum/supportforen/smarthome-py/943871-enigma2-plugin

-Version 0.1 tested with a VUSolo2 and a VUSolo4k with newest VTI Image The version is pre alpha and continously under development.
+Version 0.1 tested with a VUSolo2 and a VUSolo4k with newest VTI Image.
+It is currently also tested with a Dreambox 8000 and Dreambox 7020hd.
+The version is pre alpha and continously under development.

 # Configuration